-find that emerging markets experienced a deterioration in risk sharing during the period 1985-2004.
+Industrial countries have in fact achieved substantial risk sharing through international financial markets.
+Unfortunately, Kose, Prasad and Terrones (2007) find that emerging markets experienced a deterioration in risk sharing during the period 1985-2004.
 Interestingly, FDI and portfolio equity flows facilitate more efficient risk sharing by emerging markets, while debt flows work against it.
 Thus, the predominance of debt in total inflows of emerging markets during the 1980s and 1990s drives these results.

 So why should a developing/emerging market country expose itself to the risks of CAL if the benefits are ephemeral?
-KPRW argue that the real benefits of financial integration are not related to financing, but the "collateral benefits" that come with openness to foreign capital.
-These collateral benefits, which should increase total factor productivity growth, include financial development, efficiency gains through increased competition, incentives for better corporate governance, discipline on macro policies etc. Mishkin (2006), for instance, provides a detailed account of how financial integration can boost domestic financial development.
+Kose et al. argue that the real benefits of financial integration are not related to financing, but the 'collateral benefits' that come with openness to foreign capital.
+These collateral benefits, which should increase total factor productivity growth, include financial development, efficiency gains through increased competition, incentives for better corporate governance, discipline on macro policies, etc. Mishkin (2006), for instance, provides a detailed account of how financial integration can boost domestic financial development.
 The evidence for such collateral benefits of financial openness is mounting but is not yet conclusive.
-Indeed, Eichengreen (2007) and Rodrik and Subramanian (2008) express skepticism about the size and even about the very existence of these benefits.
+Indeed, Eichengreen (2007) and Rodrik and Subramanian (2008) express scepticism about the size and even about the very existence of these benefits.